Welcome to the Era of Insights

 Machine Learning & Insights

-To be clear – machine learning and insights are NOT one and the same.
+To be clear – machine learning and insights are NOT the same.
 Vendors tend to position ML as an answer when it is nothing more than an ingredient – albeit a critical one.

 The Insights Engine of the Future